 You can multistream, which will allow you to live stream to multiple platforms at the same time, such as YouTube and Facebook.
 And you will also get access to priority support if you encounter any problems with the software.
 And one of my favourite features is you get Disconnect Protection.

-So if your live stream loses signal, Melon won’t end the live stream.
-So you get a chance to reconnect the live stream, as opposed to the live stream just ending.
+If your live stream loses signal, Melon won’t end the live stream.
+You get a chance to reconnect the live stream, as opposed to the live stream just ending.
 Now, let’s have a look inside the software so you can see where everything is inside Melon.

 Now, this is a quick overview, I have another tutorial where I go in-depth into how to use Melon to live stream.
-So make sure that you check that out if you’re looking for a step-by-step livestream tutorial, you know the drill, the link is in the description.
+Make sure that you check that out if you’re looking for a step-by-step livestream tutorial, you know the drill, the link is in the description.